bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 on[**Before/After**][**Component**][**Name**][**Type**][**Action**]

+> Note: Each part in brackets must always start with an uppercase letter.

 This might look confusing, but it's actually quite simple.
 Each of the parts in brackets is a variable placeholder and can be substituted with different values:

 * Before/After - All actions have a before/after event and unsurprisingly are run before/after the action
 * Component - The name of the component the event belongs to, in this case **Docman**
-* Name - The name of the "entity" the event belongs to (e.g. the controller/table)
+* Name - The name of the "entity" that the event belongs to, e.g. the **Document**
-* Type - The type of the "entity", e.g. **Controller** (*)
+* Type - The type of the object using the entity, e.g. **Controller** (*)
 * Action - The name of the action being run.
 In the case of controllers, this would be one of the BREAD actions as explained above.

-> Note: Each part in brackets must always start with an uppercase letter.

-> Note: (*) - In this tutorial we are only covering controller events.
-The event system is also capable of subscribing to database table, database adapter, model and view events!

 If we wanted to run some code after the user adds a new document, the event name would look like this:

 `onAfterDocmanDocumentControllerAdd()`

 Using this syntax, you can register events for any combination of controllers and actions.

+> In this tutorial we are only covering controller events.
+The event system is also capable of subscribing to database table, database adapter, model and view events!
+Consider for example **onBeforeDocmanDocumentViewRender** or **onAfterDocmanDocumentModelFetch**. <br><br>Maybe you can think of a few more?

 ### Method